Taulaa/The-Salvanian-Conlang/docs/index.md

 ### The Instrumental case:

-The Instrumental case makes the word is changes the noun into what is being used to complete an action.
+The Instrumental case makes the word is changes the noun into what is being used to perform an action.

 *Kin igyos gyadeto fanhoka = I drive to school by car.*